|

 the diluted acid inside the battery. ·

-intercell connectors across the top of the battery.
-This results in shorting
+between the intercell connectors across the top of the battery.
+This results

 and use. ·